telerik/blazor-docs/components/grid/columns/command.md

 The command column of a grid allows you to initiate [inline]({%slug components/grid/editing/inline%}) or [popup]({%slug components/grid/editing/popup%}) editing, or to execute your own commands.

-To define it, add a `TelerikGridCommandColumn` in the `TelerikGridColumns` collection of a grid.
-The command column takes a collection of `TelerikGridCommandButton` instances that invoke the commands.
+To define it, add a `GridCommandColumn` in the `GridColumns` collection of a grid.
+The command column takes a collection of `GridCommandButton` instances that invoke the commands.
 It also offers the `Title` property so you can set its header text.

 >tip The lists below showcase the available features and their use.
 After them you can find a code example that shows declarations and handling.

-The `TelerikGridCommandButton` tag offers the following features:
+The `GridCommandButton` tag offers the following features:

 * `Command` - the command that will be invoked.
 Can be one of the built-in commands (see below), or a custom command name.
 * `OnClick` - the event handler that the button will fire.
 If used on a built-in command, this handler will fire before the [corresponding CRUD event]({%slug components/grid/editing/overview%}).
 Cancelling it will prevent the built-in CRUD event from firing.